ankitects/anki/docs/windows.md

 **Source folder**:

 Anki's source files do not need to be in a specific location, but it's best to avoid long paths, as they can cause problems.
+Spaces in the path may cause problems.

 ## Audio